 On 20 May, the Triumph 2500 was announced.
 In a nutshell it was an ‘Innsbruck’ saloon fitted with a 2498cc carburettor engine in place of the troublesome Lucas Petrol Injection system.

-On 4 June there was a meeting of 500 British Leyland shop stewards.
-They were addressed by Moss Evans and Grenville Hawley, the Transport & General Workers’ Union top motor industry negotiators and Bob Wright, Midland member of the national executive of the Amalgamated Union of Engineering Workers.
+On 4 June there was a meeting of 500 British Leyland Shop Stewards.
+They were addressed by Moss Evans and Grenville Hawley, the Transport and General Workers’ Union top motor industry negotiators and Bob Wright, Midland member of the national executive of the Amalgamated Union of Engineering Workers.

 At a press conference later Bob Wright said: ‘We are critical of the Ryder proposals on worker participation because they could be interpreted as stopping short of actual participation in decision-making at the highest level.
 There are provisions for joint committees in the car and truck companies but nothing at corporate level.’